czou40/PassiveHapticRehab/README.md

 This project contains all the code for the passive haptic rehab (PHR) project.
 It contains a native Android app and a Unity project.
-The project uses MediaPipe to detect hand and body poses.

 # Unity Project

+The unity project is independent of the Android app and can be run on its own (though if you just export the project and launch it, it will just show a fedault scene which is just the loading screen and it requires the Android app to specify which game to run, but in the Unity editor, you can choose to run any game scene directly).
+The Unity games require data input from the MediaPipe hand and pose tracking models.
+We provide a convenient Python script to run the MediaPipe hand tracking model and send the data to the Unity project using UDP sockets.
+When running on Android, the Android app will handle the data input and send it to the Unity project.

 ## Instructions
-1. Requires Python, Unity (2022.3.27 LTS), a WebCam, and decently fast CPU.
+1. Requires Python, Unity (6000.0.1f1, released in 2024), a WebCam, and decently fast CPU.
 2. pip install mediapipe==0.10.9 (we recommend creating a virtual environment and installing mediapipe in it, using either the native venv, conda, or poetry.)
 3. Run the Unity project and mediapipe_hand_tracking_main.py

 ## Tips
 * You can set the DEBUG flag True in hands.py to visualize what is being seen and how your hands are being interpreted.
 * Improve the accuracy of the model by setting MODEL_COMPLEXITY to 1 inside hands.py
-* Make sure port 7777 is not used.
+* Make sure port 7777 and 7778 are not used.
 If it is used, change the port number in both Unity and Python scripts.
+(For the Android app, it's the same)

 ## Importing Figma Designs to Unity

-The design for the Unity project can be found [here](https://www.figma.com/proto/OEFhAYB7VHAqsMBqTBMbz2/%E2%9D%A4%EF%B8%8F-%F0%9F%A7%A4-VTS-Gloves-Final-Design?type=design&node-id=835-483171&t=UpTGEKaSnHCwuobp-1&scaling=scale-down&page-id=683%3A8318&starting-point-node-id=741%3A8569&show-proto-sidebar=1)
+The design for the Unity project can be found [here](https://www.figma.com/proto/OEFhAYB7VHAqsMBqTBMbz2/%E2%9D%A4%EF%B8%8F-%F0%9F%A7%A4-VTS-Gloves-Final-Design?type=design&node-id=835-483171&t=UpTGEKaSnHCwuobp-1&scaling=scale-down&page-id=683%3A8318&starting-point-node-id=741%3A8569&show-proto-sidebar=1).

 Unfortunately, there are no good ways to import Figma designs.
 I tried unity figma bridge, which is somewhat useful for UI but not for game elements.
 Also the imported UI is blurry.